Looking for information about your firm's panel status?

 Kent Reliance

-Who do I contact at Kent Reliance to obtain duplicate documents?
+Who do I contact at Kent Reliance to get a duplicate Deed?

 to obtain standard documents.
-The CML Handbook includes an express section for banks to cite who to contact to obtain standard documents.
+The CML Handbook has an individual question for lenders to enumerate who to contact to obtain standard documents.

 Kent Reliance in their Part 2’s state:

-You will need to disclose your Kent Reliance solicitors panel reference.
+Don’t forget to disclose the firm’s Kent Reliance solicitors panel reference.

 Find a Lawyer on the Kent Reliance Conveyancing Panel